How to use TinEye to search for an image

 3. Using TinEye browser extensions

-4. Sorting and filtering TinEye results
+4. Sorting TinEye results

 • Best Match: Shows images that are visually closest to your search image first.
 This is the default sort option.